Coachnmomof3/UCB_COVID_Prediction_Model/README.md

                 shuffle=True,
                 seed=30)

 We decided on a 70/30 split to analyze as a team to start for this model.
-We used the function image_dataset_from_directory() then include all the rest of the inputs as needed.
+We used the function flow_from_directory() then include all the rest of the inputs as needed.

 # Model
 ## Week 1